 Twenty-six of the 49 heads of GSs (53%) indicated that there was an agreement between the geriatric and the emergency department concerning the management of older people on the ED.

 A geriatrician was available for specific problems, by phone or in person, in 96% of the EDs during daytime on weekdays.
 Almost all responding hospitals (96%) had an inpatient geriatric consultation team, of which 85% was available for specific problems at the ED, by phone or bedside during the daytime on weekdays.
 Twenty-nine heads of the GSs (59%) reported that older patients were screened at ED admission during the day to identify ‘at risk’ patients.
 The results of the screening were used in the context of further treatment (76%), to decide on hospital admission (27%), or to justify admission on a geriatric ward (55%).
-During the past year, 25% of the responding hospitals organised a geriatric training for ED healthcare workers.
-Thirty-four heads of the GS (69%) reported that the infrastructure of the ED is insufficient to give high-quality care for older persons.
+In the year preceding the survey, 25% of the responding hospitals had organised geriatric training for ED healthcare workers.
+Thirty-four heads of the GS (69%) felt that the infrastructure of the ED was insufficient to give high-quality care for older persons.

 Conclusion:

 Collaborations between EDs and GS are emerging in Belgium, but are currently rather limited and not yet sufficiently embedded in the ED care.
-Explorative studies are necessary to identify how these collaborations can be improved.
+Exploratory studies are necessary to identify how these collaborations can be improved.

 Keywords: geriatric patients, geriatric support, emergency department, survey